Project-Counter/cop5/source/04-reports/01-platform-reports.rst

 Platform Reports provide a summary of activity on a given platform to support the evaluation of platforms and to provide high-level statistical data to support surveys and reporting to funders.

-Table 4 (below): Platform Master Report and Standard Views
+Table 4 (below): Platform Report and Standard Views of the Platform Report

 .. only:: latex